shazraz/MPC-Controller/README.md

 3. Click Start in the simulator

 ## 3. Model Predictive Control
-Model predictive control uses the kinematic model to predict the position of the vehicle at the next time step with knowledge of its current state.
+Model predictive control uses the kinematic model to predict the position of the vehicle along a prediction horizon, T, consisting of N steps of duration dt.
+The state and actuators at each time step are calculated to minimize the controller cost function.
+The actuations for the next time step are applied to the vehicle and the prediction is performed again.

 The state of the vehicle consists of <x, y, psi, v, cte, epsi> defined as follows:

 * x: x-coordinate of vehicle position
 * y: y-coordinate of vehicle position